MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub-3.md

 1. Agree to Microsoft Software License Terms and acknowledge that you have read the privacy statement at [https://aka.ms/privacy](https://aka.ms/privacy).
 Select **Accept**.
 2. If you received a one-time passcode, enter it and select **Continue.** Otherwise, select **Manual setup** and enter your Teams resource account and password.
 3. Select **Finish** to complete the Microsoft Teams Rooms setup.

+## Use provisioning packages in Enterprise environments

+Alternatively, you can automate the setup process with a provisioning package to ensure a consistent experience across multiple Surface Hubs.
+This optional technology allows for a streamlined setup process that can be performed without extensive IT intervention, saving time and resources in organizational and enterprise environments.

+Surface Hub 3 supports a subset of provisioning pack features available in Windows 10 Team edition (for example, you can't use a provisioning pack to install apps on Surface Hub 3).
+Specifically, provisioning packs allow you to automatically configure the following for Surface Hub 3:

+- Network profile
+- Certificates
+- Proxy settings
+- Entra ID join (Azure AD join)

+1. Review the Windows 10 Team edition documentation in [Create provisioning packages](provisioning-packages-for-surface-hub.md) and save the package to a USB thumb drive.
+2. Insert the USB thumb drive into one of the USB ports when you see the License Agreement page.
+3. When prompted, choose the provisioning package you want.
+4. Follow the rest of the steps, and remove the USB drive at the first reboot that occurs in the setup process.

 ## Understanding the platform configuration on Surface Hub 3